Facebook’s Communities Summit will gather Group admins Zuck wants to empower

 Applications will be open for a limited time to Group admins from the US, though their communities can be international.
 Up to three admins can apply together, though only one application per Group is allowed.
 Some Groups will be explicitly invited to send admins with a nomination process they’ll receive information about.
 Applicants should hear back in May.

-The Summit itself is free, and Facebook will cover the cost of hotel accomodations and food so as long as the admins can get to Chicago, it will be affordable for anyone to participate.
+The Summit itself is free, and Facebook will cover the cost of hotel accommodations and food so as long as the admins can get to Chicago, it will be affordable for anyone to participate.
 That’s critical to ensuring a diverse set of attendees that can disseminate the strategies learned at the Summit to every community.

 0